 Their pure aggression has been bred out of them, which make them friendly and docile.
 Bulldogs are neither the most active nor the laziest couch potatoes.
 In addition, they also are unfit for extremely hot or extremely cold environments.

 Bulldogs are not the healthiest breed, as they are usually conceived with the help of artificial insemination and delivered by C-section.
 Plus, they often suffer from other ailments and health issues such as dysplasia, cherry eye and respiratory issues.

 Despite all the flaws of these dogs, they are great companions that will thrive in a loving home.
 Given the proper socialization (they’ll need plenty of this) and obedience training, they make excellent playmates for older children.

 They’re dependable dogs with a personality that’s undeniably hard to resist.
 Though these dogs are well past their aggressive days, you still need to be wary around them.
 Because they’re so energetic and lively, they may unintentionally hurt a person.

 Bulldogs have lasted centuries and shown themselves to be quite adaptable, whether to their changing jobs, environment or circumstance.
 The human-bulldog bond seems destined to endure and continue for years to come.
 But are Bulldogs right for you?

 Bulldogs have not been Olympic mascots nor have they been a center of political controversy or been ascribed with possessing skills such as speaking a human language.
 However, they continue to thrive just by being who they are.

+If you’re looking for a playful companion that’ll always have your back, the Bulldog may be right for you.
 Bring home a Bulldog and you won’t regret it.
 There’s a reason why they’re ranked as one of the most popular dog breeds in America (and the world!).